aclao89/NBA_All_Stars/README.md

-I noticed the original height column, HT.1, was in the month-day format.
-I wrote a formula =MONTH(E3) & "'" & DAY(E3) to convert into correct height format.
+I noticed the original height column, E , was in the month-day format.
+I wrote a formula =MONTH(E3) & "'" & DAY(E3) to convert into height format in column D.

 ![excel height conversion](https://github.com/aclao89/NBA_All_Stars/blob/master/Images/Capture1.PNG)